New Zealand brill

-The New Zealand brill, Colistium guntheri, is an edible flatfish of the family Pleuronectidae.
+The New Zealand brill (Colistium guentheri; pātikinui) is an edible flatfish of the family Pleuronectidae.
 It is a demersal fish native to shallow seas around New Zealand, at depths of between 27 m and 49 m.
 It can grow to 91 cm in length and can weigh up to 1.8 kg.

 Identification

 The New Zealand brill is a righteyed flounder and so has both its eyes on the right-hand side of its body.
 Its upper surface is dark grey in colour, with its edges and fins almost black; the outer edge of each scale is black, which explains the longitudinal black lines that occur along the length of the body.